 - Meet with the Study Abroad Advisor individually to discuss Study Abroad Evaluation and the international experience.
 Your transcript is reviewed at this time.

-- Updates Course Approval Form (pdf) with all appropriate Department Chair or Program Director signatures.
+- Update the Course Approval Form (pdf) with all appropriate Department Chair or Program Director signatures.

-- Once IPO receives your transcript (and translation of the transcript, if applicable), Transcript Approval Form, and updated Course Approval Form, Study Abroad Advisor sends up those three documents to the Registrar’s Office.
+- Once IPO receives your transcript (and translation of the transcript, if applicable), Transcript Approval Form, and updated Course Approval Form, Study Abroad Advisor sends up all of these documents to the Registrar’s Office.
 At that time, your courses from abroad are added to your Bellarmine transcript.

 Steps for Short-Term Students

-- Updates Course Approval Form if there were any last-minute changes to his/her class schedule.
+- Update the Course Approval Form if there were any last-minute changes to his/her class schedule.

 - Once grades are received, IPO sends up transcript and Course Approval Form to the Registrar’s Office.
 At that time, your courses from abroad are added to your Bellarmine transcript.

 Getting Involved on Campus